 Garden Club Youth Contests

-National Garden Clubs, Inc. (NGC) and their affiliate organizations offer various educational contests for children at the pre-school, elementary, middle and high school levels.
-Winners of the local Bar Harbor Garden Club (BHGC) competitions go on to compete within the Garden Club Federation of Maine (GCFM), New England Garden Clubs, Inc. (NEGC), and National Garden Clubs, Inc. (NGC).
+The National Garden Clubs (NGC) and their affiliate organizations offer various educational contests for children at the pre-school, elementary, middle and high school levels.
+Winners of the local Bar Harbor Garden Club (BHGC) competitions go on to compete within the Garden Club Federation of Maine (GCFM), and the New England Region (NER).

 High School Essay Contest—The High School Essay Contest is open to all High School students attending 9th through 12th grades.
 Each year a $1,000 National Garden Club scholarship will be awarded to the National Winner.
-The deadline for the local Essay Contest is January 8th.
-2017-2018 Theme: “Community Gardens”.
+The deadline for the local Essay Contest is January 12th.
 Related downloadable files: